-Clarence Darrow statue, portrait and relief bronze
+Clarence Darrow statue and bronze relief

 Statue size: 7-foot high statue

-Media: Bronze
+Media: Bronze statue and relief sculpture

 Dedication: July 14, 2017